simplon-lerouxDunvael/Brief_10/Plans_et_demarches/Action_plan_w_usefull_commands.md

 ### **Creating the pipeline**

-First I went to Azure DevOps, created a project and on Pipelines : <https://dev.azure.com/dlerouxext/b9duna/_build>.
+First I went to Azure DevOps, created a [project](https://dev.azure.com/dlerouxext/b10duna) and on Pipelines.

 Then, I had to configure my organization and project's [visibility](https://learn.microsoft.com/en-us/azure/devops/organizations/projects/make-project-public?view=azure-devops).
-I went to the settings and turned on the visibility to public.
+I went to the settings and turned on the visibility to private.

-Since the last update of Kubernetes, the connection to Azure can't be made with the service connections.
+*Since the last update of Kubernetes, the connection to Azure can't be made with the service connections.
-Therefore, I had to create a kubeconfig file that recovers several connections informations.
+Therefore, I used the kubeconfig file created from my script to recover the connections informations I need.*

 ```Bash
 az aks get-credentials --resource-group $rgname --name $aksname -f kubeconfig.yaml
 ```

-Then I had to download it and place it directly in my Git repository (downloading it from azure terminal does not push it into Git) :
+Then I downloaded it and placed it directly in my Git repository (downloading it from azure terminal does not push it into Git) :

 ```Bash
 download kubeconfig.yaml